 Why and When Can Deep – but Not Shallow – Networks Avoid the Curse of Dimensionality: Theoretical Results

 Olga Sorkine-Hornung, Professor ETH Zurich, Switzerland

 Interactive 3D Modeling and Digital Fabrication using Computation-Friendly Variational Methods

 Rick L. Stevens, Associate Laboratory Director for Computing, Environment and Life Sciences, Argonne National Laboratory, USA

 Deep Learning In Cancer And Infectious Disease: Novel Driver Problems For Future HPC Architecture

 Stefan Thurner, Head of the Section for Science of Complex Systems, Medical University of Vienna, Austria

-Big-Data driven 1-to-1 Simulations of Financial and Economic Systems
+Big-Data driven 1-to-1 Simulations of Financial Systems for the Elimination of Systemic Risk

 Professor and Lab Director, Data-Intensive Applications and Systems Laboratory, École Polytechnique Fédérale de Lausanne, Switzerland